miniminii/SQL-casestudy/Case Study 1 - Danny's Diner/case1_solution_md.md

 ## Case Study #1 - Danny's Diner 🍜

-This is solution for case study1. (written by Yumin Kim)
+This is solution for case study1.
+(Written by Yumin Kim)
 <br>

 #### 1. What is the total amount each customer spent at the restaurant?